Bohemian Grove: Membership and operation

+After 40 years of membership, the men earn "Old Guard" status, giving them reserved seating at the Grove's daily talks, as well as other perks.

+The Club motto is "Weaving Spiders Come Not Here," which implies that outside concerns and business deals (networking) are to be left outside.
+When gathered in groups, Bohemians usually adhere to the injunction, although discussion of business often occurs between pairs of members.
+Important political and business deals have been developed at the Grove.

 Facilities

 The main encampment area consists of 160 acre of old-growth redwood trees over 1,000 years old, some over 300 ft tall.

 Sleeping quarters, or "camps", are also scattered throughout the grove.
 There were 118 as of 2007.
 These camps, which are frequently patrilineal, are the principal means through which high-level business and political contacts and friendships are formed.